Monday August 2, 2021

 Having people do a show-and-tell of their cultures is another great way to promote inclusiveness in a multicultural environment.
 It allows employees to display their culture with pride and get to know one another better.

 Last February through April, Hostinger’s Localization team launched an initiative where each locale’s representatives would present insights about their country and market.
-For Ariata, this lends her the opportunity to represent Indonesia proudly and educate her colleagues about marketing to the locals.
+For Ariata, this lent her the opportunity to represent Indonesia proudly and educate her colleagues about marketing to the locals.

 “I really wanted to do a great presentation and make sure all the correct information would be there.
 Not just about Indonesia itself but also the people’s buying behaviors and what influenced our cultural perceptions.
 That way, when the Marketing teams want to launch another campaign, they already know what to prepare for.”